Updated June 2025

 Low-price case:

-- Global oil demand declines more than expected due to a slowdown in economic activity.
+- Global oil demand declines more than expected due to a potential global economic recession.

-- OPEC+ production exceeds the targets, increasing the global crude oil supply and inventories.
+- OPEC+ production greatly exceeds the targets, increasing the global crude oil supply and inventories.

 - U.S. shale production grows more than expected throughout the forecast period.

-- Geopolitical tensions and conflicts subside and increase the global oil supply.
+- Geopolitical tensions and conflicts subside allowing the global oil supply to grow.

 High-price case:

-- Global oil demand rises more than expected due to an acceleration in economic growth.
+- Global oil demand rises more than expected due to accelerating economic growth.

 - OPEC+ cuts production more than expected, reducing the global crude oil supply and inventories.